 This project aims to improve land and water management decisions in Strathard, a rural area of western Scotland located in the Loch Lomond and Trossachs National Park.
 In order to develop more sustainable and resilient land and water management plans, an ecosystems approach is being used.
 In its most basic form, an ecosystems approach is the acknowledgement that natural and human systems are interconnected.
 Nature provides many goods and services, from the food that we eat to natural flood management.
 By improving the way the land is managed we can increase the benefits we get from nature now and into the future.

 In order to improve land management decisions an assessment of what benefits we currently gain from our surroundings is needed.
-Working with a number of project partners this project aims to achieve this using a range of techniques to gather information on ecosystems and their services.
+Led by SEPA and working with a number of project partners this project aims to achieve this using a range of techniques to gather information on ecosystems and their services.
 An important part of the ecosystems approach is taking into account the views of different stakeholder groups and local communities.
 We’re doing this using surveys, participatory GIS (geographic information systems) mapping, and community events.

 The information gathered from the communities and stakeholders will be integrated with outputs from more detailed modelling of selected ecosystem services, using approaches developed by Forest Research’s Land Use and Ecosystem Services and Changing Physical Environment Science Groups.

-The results will be used to evaluate and compare the effects of different land and water management actions.
+The results are being used to evaluate and compare the effects of different land and water management actions.
 By considering the wider impacts and benefits of these actions, improved management decisions can be made which address the needs of the local communities whilst promoting sustainable use of the land.

 - Create strong working relationships and dialogue with local communities : The project aims to foster closer working relationships and partnerships between agencies, visitors, land owners, local businesses and the community in a joint approach in order to help us identify and trial land management and natural flood management solutions.